 The Invisible Man blossoms as a primal struggle of woman vs. monster.
 Transforming the setting of a house gone amiss to the gothic oppression of a metropolitan cityscape and the claustrophobic walls of a mental institution, the score by Benjamin Wallfisch swells into a symphony of synthesizers and screams that gives an operatic weight to the proceedings.
 Not a moment is wasted.
 The tension ratches up.
 And by the time our monster is revealed, it’s a design both alien and familiar to the audience, but nonetheless unforgettable.
 I found myself muttering a “wow” to myself upon seeing it, and that’s a rare feeling.

 There’s not an ounce of fat in The Invisible Man.
 It has its grip on the audience’s throat the entire time.
 Though an unseen perpetrator is terrorizing Cecilia, the terrorizer of the audience is clear.
-Whannell, Moss, and the entire cast and crew are giving a masterclass on just how to inspire fear.
-As the film barrels through a bold series of twists and turns, the film further cements its message of showing just how large of an impact abusers can have on their victims.
+Whannell, Moss, and the entire cast and crew give a masterclass on just how to inspire fear.
+As the film barrels through a bold series of twists and turns, the film further cements its message of showing just how large of an impact that abusers can have on their victims.

 The Invisible Man is one banger of a horror film, a career high mark for everyone involved.
 It has scares galore, a sublime central performance, and a mission: expose the real monster haunting our society.
 It’s clear to see that The Invisible Man succeeds. –James Preston Poole